Citroen e-Dispatch electric van: price, specifications, pictures and details

 |Battery size||Normal payload||Increased payload||Normal payload||Increased payload||Normal payload||Increased payload|

-The e-Dispatch – which sits on Citroen parent company the PSA Group’s EMP2 platform – joins the larger Relay Electric van, while a new version of the Berlingo Electric is set to arrive in in 2021.
+The e-Dispatch – which sits on Citroen parent company the PSA Group’s EMP2 platform – sits between the larger e-Relay and smaller e-Berlingo in the brand's LCV range.
 Citroen plans to offer an electrified version of every light commercial vehicle in its line-up, with 100% of its range available with electric power by 2025.